MaterializeInc/materialize/doc/user/content/get-started.md

      GOOG   |  51
      LCLO   |  70
     ```
-{{< /expand >}}

-{{< expand "Temporal Filters" >}}

-A common requirement in streaming use cases is time-windowing, for example to model business processes or simply to bound resource usage.
-In Materialize, you can express this pattern using [temporal filters](/guides/temporal-filters/).
+    If you re-run the `SELECT` statement at different points in time, you can see the updated results based on the latest data.

+### Temporal Filters

+In Materialize, [temporal filters](/guides/temporal-filters/) allow you to define time-windows over otherwise unbounded streams of data.
+This is useful to model business processes or simply to limit resource usage, for example.

-1. If instead of computing and maintaining the _overall_ count we want to get the _moving_ count over the past minute:
+1. If, instead of computing and maintaining the _overall_ count, we want to get the _moving_ count over the past minute:

     ```sql
     CREATE MATERIALIZED VIEW cnt_sliding AS
     SELECT symbol,
            COUNT(*) AS cnt
     FROM market_orders m
     WHERE EXTRACT(EPOCH FROM (ts + INTERVAL '1 minute'))::bigint * 1000 > mz_logical_timestamp()
     GROUP BY symbol;
     ```

+    The `mz_logical_timestamp()` function is used to keep track of the logical time for your query (similar to `now()` in other systems, as explained more in-depth in ["now and mz_logical_timestamp functions"](/sql/functions/now_and_mz_logical_timestamp/)).

 1. To see the results: